Bridget Smith-Konter

 About

 Dr. Bridget R. Smith-Konter joined Northern Arizona University’s School of Earth and Sustainability as a Professor in January 2025.
-She brings extensive expertise in geophysics and tectonics, having previously served as a Full Professor at the University of Hawaii at Manoa.
+Her research focuses on fault system modeling, earthquake mechanics, and computational geophysics with an emphasis on the San Andreas Fault System, Kilauea, and planetary tectonics.
 Dr. Smith-Konter is an NAU alumna, having earned her B.S. in Physics & Astronomy from NAU in 1999.

 Research Interests